 GitHub Backend

-backend.
+You may install GitHub release assets directly using the github backend.
 This backend downloads release assets from GitHub repositories and is ideal for tools that distribute pre-built binaries through GitHub releases.

-The code for this is inside of the mise repository at ./src/backend/github.rs
+The code for this is inside of the mise repository at ./src/backend/github.rs.

 Usage